 Thank you for taking the time to read [title].
 If you enjoyed it, please consider telling your friends or posting a short review.
 Word of mouth is an author’s best friend.
 Much appreciated.
 Thank you, [author name].

-I’m Jackie Weger.
+@2016 I’m Jackie Weger.
 Comments are welcome. html is accepted.
 If you have had success with a promoter, tell us.
 Go Here to read a blog about a promotion that was not as successful as Effrosyni Moschoudi hoped, but ended with a sensational twist.
-Moreover, she has compiled a fabulous list of promo sites, free and paid, just for the asking.
+Moreover, Frossie has compiled a fabulous list of promo sites, free and paid, just for the asking.
 Savvy authors click live links in these blogs.